Boundaries. The word that gets thrown around like confetti. Even from those who you should actually be setting boundaries with. Now that’s ironic.

 “When the fuck am I going to stop going through so much shit?”.

-And my counselor, who I love, literally responded, “When you start setting some fucking boundaries.
+My counselor, “When you start setting some fucking boundaries.
 We’ll work on that.”

 I need to learn to set boundaries against those who have advised me to set boundaries against others.
 That was a mouthful.
 My trust, my dependency, has been on the people who are most toxic for me.
 It’s those toxic people who like to make it sound like the unhealthy coping skills I have picked up all these years are something to be proud of.
 Something special.
 It’s not special, it’s isolating, its poor emotional regulation, its impulsiveness and dangerous.
 It’s making excuses so as not to end the fucking cycle.